Skip to content

 2. A 6% drop in Net Worth Q1 2008 to Q1 2009, again, not something we didn't know, but still a worry.

 What does this data mean?
-We are still living outside of our means, and are borrowing to live UP to this lifestyle, but some day very soon, the piper will need to be paid, and he may have a much higher interest rate to dance to.
-Time to think about paying off debt folks.
+We are still living outside of our means and borrowing to live up to this lifestyle, but someday very soon, the piper will need to be paid, and he may have a much higher interest rate to dance to.
+It's time to think about paying off debt, folks.

 Feel Free to Comment